usethesource/rascal/src/org/rascalmpl/courses/Recipes/Common/CallAnalysis/CallAnalysis.md

 ```rascal-shell,continue
 calledFromA & calledFromF;
 ```
-or if your prefer to write all of the above as a one-liner using a [$Rascal:Expressions/Reducer] expression:
+or if your prefer to write all of the above as a one-liner using a ((Rascal:Expressions-Reducer)) expression:
 ```rascal-shell,continue
 (carrier(Calls) | it & (Calls+)[p] | p <- top(Calls));
 ```